aareshfb/Network_inference_using_discrete_penalty/Experiments/scMTNI_experiments/Code_l0/README.md

 # ELEM-0 (scMTNI datasets 1-3)

-This directory contains the implementation and scripts for running the **ELEM-0** algorithm on BoolODE datasets (Sim-1 setting).
+This directory contains the implementation and scripts for running the **ELEM-0** algorithm on scMTNI data (datasets 1-3).

 ## Description